fvettore/PHP-AS400-isql-wrapper/README.md

 ####Introduction####

 As reported elsewhere Iseries IBM ODBC 64 bit drivers are badly implemented and causes segmentation fault on NULL returned values with PHP-ODBC.
+It seems it was implemented on outdated Unix-ODBC specifications.
 Since command line isql (iusql for UNICODE) tools works perfectly I decided to build a light&simple PHP wraper to query AS400.

 ####Features:####